Finding critical points using improved scaling Ansaetze: Examples

 \subsection{An exactly solvable case: the $XY$ model in transverse field}

 To check our methods analytically we consider the one-dimensional $XY$ model in transverse field \cite{lsm61}.
 It is given by the following Hamiltonian

 As usual we will employ PBC to avoid the appearance of surface corrections, and we will use $L$ even.
 The model Eq.~(\ref{eq:HXY}) can be exactly solved by first passing to spinless fermion via Jordan-Wigner transformation and then diagonalizing the quadratic Hamiltonian with a suitable Bogoliubov transformation.
 It turns out that, for all $\eta\neq0$, there is a critical point at $h=h_{c}=1$ which belongs to the same universality class as the two-dimensional classical Ising model.
 All quantities of interest like finite size energy density $e_{L}$ or perturbation $b_{L}$, and even lowest gap $\Delta_{L}$ can be computed exactly.
 In the quasi-critical regime $\xi\gg L$ one is able to find asymptotic expressions which are Laurent expansion in $L$.
 More details about the calculations can be found in \cite{roncaglia08}, here we only quote the results.
-The energy density at finite size in the quasi-critical region has the following form The Ising model has $\alpha=0$ and a logarithmic singularity which at this level shows up in the $\ln L$ term at second order.
-The logarithmic singularity in principle requires a modified scaling Ansatz than that outlined in section \ref{sec:scaling} (see e.g.~\cite{roncaglia08,barber83}).
-However, stopping at first order, we can still compare this expression with our scaling Ans\"atze Eqns.~(\ref{eq:e_sing_FSS}) and (\ref{eq:casimir-like}) expanded in the quasi-critical region.
-We observe that, in this case $\Phi_{0}'\left(0\right)=\Phi_{1}'\left(0\right)=0$.
-We can also read off the function $F\left(h\right)$ (here $h$ plays the role of $g$).
-Clearly $F\left(h\right)=-\pi\left|\eta\right|/6-\pi\left(h-1\right)/\left(12\left|\eta\right|\right)+O\left(h-1\right)^{2}$.
-This is in perfect agreement with the conformal field theory (CFT) formula $F\left(h\right)=-\pi cv\left(h\right)/6$ taking into account that the central charge is $c=1/2$ and the one particle dispersion is $\Lambda_{k}=2\sqrt{\eta^{2}+h^{2}+\left(1-\eta^{2}\right)\cos\left(k\right)^{2}+2h\cos\left(k\right)}$ giving rise to an $h$-dependent velocity $v\left(h\right)=2\left|\eta\right|+\left(h-1\right)/\left|\eta\right|+O\left(h-1\right)^{2}$ close to the critical point.
+The energy density at finite size in the quasi-critical region has the following form

+The Ising model has $\alpha=0$ and a logarithmic singularity which at this level shows up in the $\ln L$ term at second order.
+The perturbation $b_{L}$ has a similar expansion in the quasi-critical region: